 Rule of thumb: No part of your pet should be taller or longer than the kennel when standing outside the kennel.

 Due to heating limitations. we cannot transport warm-blooded animals on any Airbus 319.
 320. 321NX, 3215 or 321H aircraft.
 Acceptable animals that can be transported on the Airbus 319, 320, 321NX, 3215 or 321H include tropical fish, lobsters and other "aquatics."Aircraft compatibility (PDF) »

-After our team performs a visual screening of the pet at check-in, releasable cable ties will be attached to all four corners of the kennel door.
-We will provide these ties at no cost.
-If you prefer, you may provide your own ties or sealing mechanisms, provided they can be removed prior to screening without the use of tools.
+After our team performs a visual screening of the pet at drop-off, releasable cable ties will be attached to all four corners of the kennel door frame.
+We will drill holes if not already present.

 The arrival times for your pet are dependent on the drop-off location and product, so we've developed a helpful chart to give you an idea of when you need to bring your pet to the airport.